r3db3ar/Heliactyl-Corona-Theme/README.md

 # Adding some Icons everywere
-# Making some chnages here and there maybe some good ones
+# Making some changes here and there maybe some good ones
 # Not going crazy anythime soon [Most important !!!!]